How To Identify Home Improvements That Will Add Value

 Home Improvements That Add Value

-Beyond emotional vs. financial, the other categories we often create when thinking of home improvements are big vs. small.
-The range is wide, so don’t get deterred if you aren’t really feeling a complete home renovation.
+The big takeaway of this article?
+Don’t get deterred if you aren’t really feeling a complete home renovation.
 The bigger-ticket items are more likely to result in a higher uptick to the final price when you sell, but some of the smaller fixes might have a better return on investment (ROI) as you calculate the cost to do the work proportional to the added value.

 You thought that neon pink color choice gave personality and made your family room sparkle in the ’80s, and no doubt it did!
-Sorry, but it’s time to pick a more neutral choice – gray, beige, off-white, etc. – and spend a day painting over those fond memories in the interest of getting top dollar for your house.
+But sorry, because now it’s time to pick a more neutral choice – gray, beige, off-white, etc. – and spend a day painting over those fond memories in the interest of getting top dollar for your house.

 You may think people can look past paint color when deciding to buy, but the reality is that it’s much easier to get distracted by it and let it sour your overall impression of the house instead of dismissing it.
 Not to mention, it’s easier for prospective buyers to imagine their own stuff fitting in a neutral space.

 Remember that report your inspector handed you when you bought the house that had a list of items to take care of once you moved in?
 You know, the one that has been sitting in a basement drawer collecting dust since closing day?
-Now is the time to find it and start highlighting some of the items that are manageable given your timeline to sell and level of home improvement expertise.
+This report will be the ideal place to start looking for high ROI repairs.

 Whoever buys the house will have a new inspection done, so any issues you can head off at the pass will put you in a stronger position as you negotiate your way to finalizing a deal.

-As you can see, there are many factors that go into making an informed decision about undertaking home improvements to add value to your home.
-Hopefully now you have the feeling that the size, financing and scope are wide ranging, meaning your options on how to proceed are plentiful.
+Hopefully now you have the feeling that the size, financing and scope are wide-ranging, meaning your options on how to proceed are plentiful.
+Small fixes can make a big impact!

 With a little homework and some elbow grease, you can find ways to improve your home and add to its resale value regardless of your budget, timeline or fix-it ability.